ordina-jworks/ordina-jworks.github.io/_posts/2018-11-01-Inter-service-communication.md

     }
 {% endhighlight %}

-> Aside from these clients, there are a few more to research if you want : [OpenFeign clients](#https://github.com/OpenFeign/feign#ribbon)
+> Aside from these clients, there are a few more to research if you want : [OpenFeign clients](https://github.com/OpenFeign/feign#ribbon){:target="_blank"}

 # Give it a (re)try
 When we want to build some resilience in our communication, we can setup a retry mechanism in our OpenFeign client.
-If the other service is unreachable, we will try again until it is healthy or until our configuration has been set.
+If the other service is unreachable, we will try again until it is healthy or until the max attempts you have set in your configuration has been reached.
 When we want to use the retryer of OpenFeign, we got three properties we can set.

 * Period: How long it takes before the retry is triggered